petazeta/youronlineshop/README.md

 ## Autor Note

 This program has been developed by: Alberto Melchor Herrera, melchorherrera@gmail.com.
-I am greateful to those people that have developed software in which I got inspiration.
+I am greateful to the people that have developed software in which I got inspiration.
 This version of the software is free to use and modify.
-I am available at the email for support or any other issues.
+I am available at the email for any support and other issues.

 ## About